HermanMartinus/justsketchme-frontend/_drafts/plant-puns-and-the-good-kinds-of-seedy-dealings-an-interview-with-sowsweet.md

 ### Can you run me through your process of taking a piece from concept to completion?

 The creative process for me is always triggered by one of three things: something pops into my brain in a random location (honestly, I draw a lot of inspo from grocery store visits and being outside), someone makes a joke that I find a way to twist into a greeting card illustration, or someone requests a particular theme or design for a particular purpose or event.
 Regardless of which of the three it is - I write it down (I have puns written all over the place, in my phone, in my agenda, on sticky notes covering my desk, etc.).

+> Being green, printing on plantable paper, and being a part of a community of like-minded creators are huge bonuses, helping provide validity to every design choice I make.

 Depending on the concept, it can take me anywhere between 10 minutes to 1 hour to complete one design.
 If it’s for a particular client, there can be a lot of back and forth ensuring that they are pleased with the design.
 I’ll bounce design variations off of my business partner, family, and friends to get outside input (as I’m sure many can understand, it’s very difficult to be your own critic), and when I’ve found a winner, it gets printed!
 In terms of hardware, I currently use a Wacom tablet to draw and am currently working in Adobe Illustrator.